 Alexander Graham Bell famously said, “When One Door Closes, Another Opens”.
 The story is no different here.
 While Apple took away the blocking modal window support, they introduced Universal Links.
 This is how the flow changes.

 Well, the answer is simple- start using Universal Links.
 Apple has extensive documentation which talks about what needs to be done to start supporting universal links.

 If you are using a third party service to generate deeplinks or to do marketing attribution, get in touch with your service providers.
 Chances are they already have or are in the process of updating their product to support Universal links.
 For instance, some players like AppsFlyer have already updated their product to support Universal links.

-If you are working with an intelligent marketing platform like RevX, it will be able to provide you multiple ways to handle this scenario.
+If you are working with an intelligent user acquisition platform like RevX, it will be able to provide you multiple ways to handle this scenario.
 For instance, RevX, can figure out if the user has iOS 9.2 or lower os version and redirect the user correctly by using corresponding compatible deeplinks.
-RevX is also integrated with all leading 3rd party mobile app deeplinking and attribution platforms and if you are working with any such service provider, you can seamlessly use RevX to run your app marketing campaigns.
+RevX is also integrated with all leading 3rd party mobile app deeplinking and attribution platforms and if you are working with any such service provider, you can seamlessly use RevX as your app marketing platform.